OlegKrymskyi/obs-replay/readme.md

 # OBS Replay lib

 ## Overview
 This library allows to generate replay using libobs library.
-Overall, OBS implements efficient way of the screen capturing with the high FPS.
+Overall, OBS implements efficient way of the screen capturing with the high FPS the same a continious video buffer.
+Besides, this library contains a dotnet wrapped which allowsto have much more simplier interface for iteracting with the libOBS.

 MS Windows provides a several API for that, probably the most efficient is a Screen Duplication API, which is using DirectX undernise.
 However, only OBS provides a complete solution which allows to capture screen with the stable FPS level.